coopdevs/odoo-role/README.md

 * Odoo 11
 * Odoo 10

-I has not been tested yet with Odoo 13.
+It has not been tested yet newer Odoo versions.

 Requirements
 ------------